CortexIntelligentAutomation/docs/content/en/docs/2023.5/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-application-server.md

     If there are no errors, continue to the next section; otherwise, check if the errors have any instructions for rectifying the issue and follow them.

-    If there are no useful instructions, check that all previous steps have been followed correctly and, if not, rectify it and run the command again. <br /><br />If this does not work, please contact [Cortex Service Portal][] for further assistance.
+    If there are no useful instructions, check that all previous steps have been followed correctly and, if not, rectify it and run the command again. <br /><br />If this does not work, please contact [CORTEX Service Portal][] for further assistance.
 The `WhatIf` script will have created a temporary version of the config file in the script location, showing what changes would be made to it when the script runs.
 The name is appended with `-WhatIf` (e.g. `Cortex.Innovation.Install.Config-WhatIf.json`).
 This file can be provided when obtaining support.

 ## Run Installation Script